BlankBaseplate/HudsonS_Template_Portfolio/index.md

 # Mini Tank Robot
-Building a Mini Tank Robot had lots of challenges, ranging from having to find a new power source to trying to get the robot to drive.
+My Mini tank Robot consists of using an Arduino UNO and Sensor Shield v5.0 to drive the Mini Tank Robot, as well as using servo motors to control a thermal camera and a rocket turret.Building a Mini Tank Robot had lots of challenges, ranging from having to find a new power source to trying to get the robot to drive.
 By far, my favorite part of this project has been assembling my project and being able to see all of the components work as intended.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|